-(a)a summary financial performance of the Dandenong Market in the preceding Quarterguarter: (a) -the status of the key performance indicators in the current Annual Business Plan and & (b)Budget; (c) any significant departures from the current Annual Business Plan and Budget or Strategic Plan; and (d) any other potential issues in relation to the Dandenong Market which may have a significant positive or negative effect on the Dandenong Market or its performance in the future.
-4.4.2 Unless requested by Council in writing to the contrary, DMPL must prepare and provide Council with an audited financial report and directors' report for each financial year.
+(a) a summary financial performance of the Dandenong Market in the preceding Quarterguarter; ⟨a⟩ -the status of the key performance indicators in the current Annual Business Plan and&amp; (b) Budget; (c) any significant departures from the current Annual Business Plan and Budget or Strategic Plan; and (d) any other potential issues in relation to the Dandenong Market which may have a significant positive or negative effect on the Dandenong Market or its performance in the future.
+4.4.2 prepare and provide Council with an audited financial report and directors' report for each financial year.
 This clause has effect as a notice to DMPL from its sole shareholder under clause 293 of the Corporations Act 2001.
 4.5 Meetings between Council and DMPL 4.5.1 DMPL must meet regularly in accordance with its agreed meeting schedule.
 Council may appoint up to two Representatives of CouncilCouncil Representatives to attend DMPL Board meetings in an ex-officio nonvoting capacity.
 4.5.2 4.5.3 Council Representatives will comprise: (a) a Councillor; and (b) a member of Council's executive.
-APL must meet regularly in accordance with an agreed meeting schedule and as requested by- il from time to time to discuss: ) the sta tus of current and draft Strategic Plans and Annual Business P lan & and Budgets; formance of the Dandenong Market and issues affecting its performance or opportunities for- ement; and ) other n natters relevant to the Dandenong Market as agreed or requested byCouncil from time to time.
-4.5.4 Director Corporate Services (or their delegates) to attend all meetings of its Board- 4.5.5 Council Representatives must at all times accord with standards of behaviour as established in the Board's Code of Conduct, any Memorandum of Understanding agreed between DMPL and Council and the relevant Role Statement for the position.
-4.5.1 in an ei x-officio non-voting capacity.
-[58988 01: 10194221 1]
+PL must meet regularly in accordance with an agreed meeting schedule and as requested by- from time to time to discuss: the stat us of current and draft Strategic Plans and Annual Business P lan & and Budgets; ormance of the Dandenong Market and issues affecting its performance or opportunities for- ment; and other m atters relevant to the Dandenong Market as agreed or requested byCouncil from time to time.
+4.5.4 meetings and provide both Council Representatives with a copy of each a notice of meeting 4.5.4 4.5.4 and agenda for each meeting of DMPL's boardthe meeting and invite Council's Mayor and Director Corporate Services (or their delegates) to attend all meetings of its Board- 4.5.4 and agenda for each meeting of DMPL's board the meeting and invite Council's Mayor and Director Corporate Services (or their delegates) to attend all meetings of its Board- Council Representatives must at all times accord with standards of behaviour as established in and agenda for each meeting of DMPL's boardthe meeting and invite Council's Mayor and

-5 Lease + DMPL ( grees has to entered into a Lease with Council in a form attached in Schedule 3.
-6. Right to Receive Rent and Income , and Payment of Management FeeReturn to Council and Retained Earnings 6.1 -Right to Receive Rent and Income 5.1 6.1.1 Council assigns to DMPL the right to receive all rent and income derived in respect of the Dandenong Market during the Term.
+5 Lease + DMPL a agrees hasto entered into a Lease with Council in a form attached in Schedule 3.
+6. Right to Receive Rent and Income , and Payment of Management FeeReturn to Council and Retained Earnings 6.1 5.1 -Right to Receive Rent and Income 6.1.1 Council assigns to DMPL the right to receive all rent and income derived in respect of the Dandenong Market during the Term.
 6.1.2 Council must provide all reasonable assistance to DMPL including providing such- payment directions as are necessary to the Market Manager, tenants and licensees- necessary to enable DMPL to receive all rent and income derived in respect of the- Dandenong Market during the Term.